• Skip to primary navigation

 5 stars

 These muffins came out huge!
-They’re so moist and I love the chocolate chia in them!
+They’re so moist and I love the chocolate chips in them!

 Reply